seqeralabs/wave/CONFIGURATION.md

 Email id to send emails on the behave of wave

-- The **`mail.from`** variable is used to specify the sender's email address for Wave notifications.
+- The **`mail.from`** variable is used to specifies the sender's email address for Wave notifications.
 This email address serves as the point of origin for any emails sent by Wave, providing a recognizable source for notifications.
 This setting is crucial for configuring the sender identity when Wave sends email notifications. (*Optional: false.*)